carbon-starlight/web-layout-converter/README.md

-# A web-based layout converter with Rulemak, Colemak[-DH], Workman and other layouts
+# A web-based keyboard layout converter with Rulemak, Colemak[-DH], Workman and other layouts

 Based on https://colemak.com/Converter, this webpage provides an easy way to use non-standard layouts on computers where they are not installed.